mrbobbytables/openvpn-ldap/README.md

 * `SERVICE_REDPILL_CLEANUP` - The path to the script that will be executed upon container termination.
 For OpenVPN this should clear any iptables rules from the host.

 * `SERVICE_RSYSLOG` - Enables of disables the rsyslog service.
-This is `enabled` by default and should not be disabled unless manually mananging logging.
+This is `enabled` by default and should not be disabled unless manually managing logging.

 ---